ActuallyTrue/BoomBot/Mushroom Stewdios_BoomBot_readme.txt

 For the menu, I created /scripts/mainMenu.cs and /scripts/pause.cs.

 Since the Alpha, I worked on making the story scene for which I created a new story scene where text object is shown at different intervals.
 I created the Assets/Scripts/storyNextScene.cs to take the user to the start menu after the story scene.
 I also created a menu which pops up when the player dies in Assets/Scripts/death.cs which gives them the option to restart at checkpoint or quit the game.
+I also added the credit functionality to the menu.

 C# Scripts I created/edited:
 /scripts/health.cs